-One of the primary responsibilities of University Information Security’s policy team is to assist the IRB in ensuring the privacy and security of research data.
-In meeting this goal, our University can conduct research in a compliant manner; and, we can also continue to provide those we serve with the peace of mind that their identity and health information can be entrusted into our care.
+One of the primary responsibilities of InfoSec's policy team is to assist researchers at UVA with ensuring the privacy and security of research data.
+In meeting this goal, our University can conduct research in a compliant manner, and we can also continue to provide those we serve with the peace of mind that their identity and health information can be entrusted into our care.
 Establishing this trust with subjects and patients requires vigilance, and adhering to the best industry practices for information security.
-Below are some tips to consider when planning out your research.
+Below are some tips to consider when planning out data collection for your research.

 DISCLAIMER: The tips listed below are meant to serve as explanatory guidance, and while they reference policy, these tips are exclusively guidelines and are NOT intended to convey legal counsel.